-Vim is a ~~cleaning product~~ (primarily) terminal-based, modal text editor first released in 1991.
-Despite it's old age, it is still one of the most popular text editors for editing source code due it's text editing power and flexibility.
+Vim is a ~~cleaning product~~ (primarily) terminal-based modal text editor first released in 1991.
+Despite its old age, it is still one of the most popular text editors for editing source code thanks to its text editing power and flexibility.

 Setting up Vim

-You can read more about setting up Vim on our Dotfiles wiki.
+You can read more about setting up Vim in our Dotfiles wiki.

 A browser-based game that teaches you how to use Vim.
-Only the first level is free, the others are paid.
+Only the first level is free, you have to pay for the others.

-Another browser-based game, this one focused on mastering hjkl keys for movement and entering and exiting insert mode.
+Another browser-based game.
+This one focuses on mastering hjkl keys for movement and entering and exiting insert mode.

 * Practical Vim, by Drew Neil

-Probably the best Vim book around.
+Probably the best book on Vim around.
 An excellent resource for both beginner and intermediate users.

-Also a really good resource for learning both Vim and its predecessor, Vi.
+Another really good resource for learning both Vim and, its predecessor, Vi.

 * Vim video series, by Derek Wyatt

-An excellent and in-depth video series covering both beginner, intemerdiate and advaced topics.
-Also has some videos that showcase Vim's features and what makes it so powerful.
+An excellent in-depth video series covering both beginner, intermediate, and advanced topics.
+There are also some videos that showcase Vim's features and what makes it so powerful.